<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 ConocoPhillips Beneficiary Designations

-As part of your retirement planning and estate planning, it’s important to name someone to receive the proceeds of your benefit programs in the event of your death.
-That’s how ConocoPhillips will know whom to send your final compensation and benefits.
+As part of your retirement and estate planning, it’s important to name someone to receive the proceeds of your benefit programs in the event of your death.
+That’s how ConocoPhillips will know to whom to send your final compensation and benefits.
 This can include life insurance payouts and any pension or savings balances you may have.

 If you are unsure about your company's benefits, schedule a call to speak with one of our retirement-focused advisors.